 **Paint – For details on painting signs and the best type of paints to use for DIY wood signs, see this post on How to Paint DIY Wood Signs.

-1. Using a miter Saw, cut your 1x2s to the following sizes: Two pieces @ 24″ and Two pieces at 25 1/2″ OR if you have a custom size sign do two at the exact length of the top and bottom sides and two at 1 1/2″ plus the length of the left and right sides.
+Note, if you have a custom size sign do two wood pieces cut at the exact length of the top and bottom sides and two at 1 1/2″ plus the length of the left and right sides.

 Then, use a paint roller and prime and paint the front side of your 2ft x 2ft plywood piece.
 To learn my favorite methods for painting wood signs and the best kinds of paint to use, see How to Paint DIY Wood Signs.